maths/moodle-qtype_stack/doc/en/Topics/Linear_algebra/Vectors.md

 for column vectors and

-    v(1,2,3,4)
+    r(1,2,3,4)

 for row vectors is provided.
-TeX support (e.g. for student input) is provided by the vector space library in the contrib directory.
+TeX support (e.g. for student input) is provided by the vector space, vector geometry, and eigenlib libraries in the contrib directory.

-Once converted into Matrices, the student's answer will be evaluated by PRTs as matrices.
+Once converted into matrices, the student's answer will be evaluated by PRTs as matrices.
 Of course, this will not be reflected in the valuation.

-* `vec_convert(ex)` Converts `c` and `r` convenience functions into matrices.
+* `vec_convert(ex)` Attempts to convert `c` and `r` convenience functions into matrices.
+If the expression contains multiple `c` and `r` terms that do not conform, the original expression is returned.
+* `vec_convertedp(ex)` A predicate function that checks whether `c` or `r` is present.
+This is useful in a PRT to ensure that an earlier conversion was successful (i.e. everything conforms) before continuing.
 * `un_vec_convert(ex)` Given a row or column vector, convert it to `c()` or `r()` form.

 ## Vectors as single entities